Joint Graph Rewiring and Feature Denoising via Spectral Resonance

 TL;DR: We introduce joint denoising and rewiring (JDR)—an algorithm to jointly rewire the graph and denoise the features, which improves the performance of downstream node classification GNNs.

-Abstract: In graph learning the graph and the node features both contain noisy information about the node labels.
-In this paper we propose joint denoising and rewiring (JDR)—an algorithm to jointly rewire the graph and denoise the features, which improves the performance of downstream node classification graph neural nets (GNNs).
-JDR improves the alignment between the leading eigenspaces of graph and feature matrices.
-To approximately solve the associated non-convex optimization problem we propose a heuristic that efficiently handles real-world graph datasets with multiple classes and different levels of homophily or heterophily.
-We theoretically justify JDR in a stylized setting and verify the effectiveness of our approach through extensive experiments on synthetic and real-world graph datasets.
-The results show that JDR consistently outperforms existing rewiring methods on node classification using GNNs as downstream models.
+Abstract: When learning from graph data, the graph and the node features both give noisy information about the node labels.
+In this paper we propose an algorithm to **j**ointly **d**enoise the features and **r**ewire the graph (JDR), which improves the performance of downstream node classification graph neural nets (GNNs).
+JDR works by aligning the leading spectral spaces of graph and feature matrices.
+It approximately solves the associated non-convex optimization problem in a way that handles graphs with multiple classes and different levels of homophily or heterophily.
+We theoretically justify JDR in a stylized setting and show that it consistently outperforms existing rewiring methods on a wide range of synthetic and real-world node classification tasks.

 Primary Area: learning on graphs and other geometries & topologies